 Etsy is a search engine with its own rules and algorithm, just like Google.
 And before you think it must be easier, think about it.
 You are competing with a gazillion other artists and somehow you have to stand out from the crowd.
 Not only that, you will have to be price competitive.

-Marketplaces, and I include print-on-demand platforms, such as:
+Marketplaces, and print-on-demand platforms:

 And all the rest, are cut-throat.
 They are open markets, force prices down and if, and that’s a big if, you find an untapped niche, copycats will take your trade away with look-a-likes.